 We currently deliver a youth theatre for young carers aged 10 – 18 years, living in Bristol South, Central & East, and additional intensive holiday activities for young carers in other areas.
 Through lockdown this year, the service has moved online, using zoom to deliver weekly workshops.
-Twelve young carers produced their very own lockdown film in the summer term, an original story that was premiered to an audience of their families and friends at the end of term in July.
+Twelve young carers produced their very own lockdown film in the summer term, an original story that was premiered to an audience of their families and friends at the end of term in July (see film below).

-The youth theatre have continued to meet weekly through the Autumn term, producing a second lockdown film that premiered in December.
+The youth theatre continued to meet weekly through the Autumn term, producing a second lockdown film that premiered in December.
 They are now working on their third film.

 Over the last decade, acta has developed a service for approximately 60 young carers to produce their own theatre each year.
 In addition to the weekly youth theatre, we work with partners in and around Bristol to engage new young carers in fun holiday theatre projects.
 For example, young carers from North Somerset have created and produced plays in just three days at the actacentre in the October half term.
 Young people from Weston Super Mare and surrounding areas, all young carers, spend three exciting days devising and producing their own original shows, with family & friends coming along on the evening of the last day to watch the theatrical productions.

 Similar projects take place in February and July with young carers from South Gloucestershire, North Bristol and Bath & NE Somerset.